-Due to the nature of these agreements — and the unwillingness of most owners to wait upwards of 30 years to realize their full return — terms are relatively short.
+Due to the nature of these agreements — and the unwillingness of most owners to wait upwards of 30 years to realize their full return — seller financing terms are relatively short.
 While most owner-financed deals are underwritten with a 30-year amortization, they rarely reach full term.
 Instead, owners will typically include a large balloon payment due in the first five years, only to expect the home to appreciate or the buyer’s financial situation to improve enough to warrant a subsequent refinance with a more traditional lender.
 When all is said and done, the length of the agreement between the buyer and seller is usually short-term.

 To be clear, owner-financed deals are not a luxury afforded to everyone.
 More often than not, they are only available to those who own their home free and clear of a mortgage.
 That’s not to say anyone who is still paying premiums can’t offer to finance the deal, but rather that they will need to receive approval from the existing loan provider.
 In tight credit environments, few lenders would be willing to take on such a risk, but there are always exceptions.

 Let’s say, for example, a homebuyer is in the market to purchase a home somewhere in the neighborhood for $150,000.
 Their initial attempt to secure a conventional loan was rejected because their debt-to-income ratio was slightly off balance.
 This particular person makes enough money to cover monthly payments on a $150,000 home (and a pretty sizable $95,000 down payment), but the bank viewed the debt as too much of a red flag.